HoegTemp produces steam at Pelagia fish plant

 Read about Enerin’s HoegTemp installation at Pelagia in the Forbes story by WeDon’tHaveTime journalist – Nick Nuttall.

-The Pelagia installation is part of the European-funded SUSHEAT project.
+The project was funded by ENOVA.
+Pelagia is one of the two use cases on the Horizon Europe/CINEA project SUSHEAT.
 The Pelagia Måløy site where the Enerin heat pump is installed, below (Photo: Pelagia).

 Optimally utilising raw materials is part of Pelagia’s sustainability goals where 100 per cent of the fish is used.
 Pelagia Food processes solely wild-caught fish.